790gradml/gradML/info/class_policy.md

 Ultimately, it is your responsibility to ensure that you personally understand the course material, so be sure you devote concentrated independent effort to solving all the problems.

-- You may use AI-assistants, such as co-pilot for help with any coding assignments.
+- You may use AI-assistants, such as co-pilot, for help with any coding assignments.
 - You may use large language models to assist with writing your homework or project report.
-- In both cases, you remain personally responsible for the correctness and quality of your submissions.
+In both cases, you remain personally responsible for the correctness and quality of your submissions.
+Please don't make us read long paragraphs of LLM blather.

+## Cross-registration

+You are welcome to cross-register for the course!
+However, we will not make any special extensions or accommodations (beyond those described here, with student support provided via your institution).
+In particular, take careful note of the exam times and be sure you can attend.

+All students need a Kerberos ID to interact with MIT systems (e.g. the Registrar [WebSIS](https://student.mit.edu)).
+Cross-registered students will receive their Kerberos ID once the registration goes through; however, the process can take a while.
+We therefore strongly encourage you to cross register early, if possible, to avoid any delayed access.

 ## Support